LucAlexander/Xi/README.md

 **NOTE** The development environment is currently setup for linux with cross compilation to windows possible using `x86_64-w64-mingw32-gcc`, however to develop on windows, switch the variable `CCWIN` to the correct mingw32 program you have installed and wish to use to compile, such as `gcc` or `g++`.

-For woking on linux as intended however, use:
+There is also a wasm compilation target using enscripten's emcc c to wasm compiler.

-`make debug-linux` for a debug build compiled for linux, `make debug-win` for a cross compiled debug build for windows, `make compile-linux` for a release build compiled for linux, `make compile-win` for a cross compiled release build for windows.
+`make debug-linux` for a debug build compiled for linux, `make debug-win` for a cross compiled debug build for windows, `make debug-wasm` for a debug web assembly build, `make compile-linux` for a release build compiled for linux, `make compile-win` for a cross compiled release build for windows, `make compile-was,` for a release web assembly build.

 `make debug-all` and `make compile-all` will create debug and compile builds for all target systems.